 As we’ve already said, it is normal for guinea pigs to poop a lot.
 Their digestive system is very fast, and they will poop as much as they eat.
 Pooping a lot is an indicator that your guinea pig is healthy.

 If your guinea pig is pooping less or not pooping at all, it can be a sign that something is going wrong.
 Then, you need to find the reasons for that problem or change the guinea pig diet.
 Also, the low amounts of guinea pig pooping can be caused by some dental problems or infections.

 Also, guinea pig pooping can be a problem for you because you will need to clean their cages very often.
 Guinea pigs can poop everywhere in the cage, but the good thing is that you can train your guinea pig to use the litter box.

 Fun Facts About Poop

-- Did you know that in 2015, someone had a toxic poop-session on British Airway, from Heathrow to Dubai?
+- In 2015, someone had a toxic poop-session on British Airway, from Heathrow to Dubai.
 The plane had to turn around and land after just half an hour.

 - The fastest living organism in the world is a fungus that is found in horse manure.